Interactivate

 5. Independent Practice

-• Have the students work with the Venn Diagram applet.
-Wander around the room to ensure that everyone is on task and understands how to use the applet.
-Instruct the students to switch to the Venn Diagram shape sorter applet and begin working with it.
+• Have the students work with the Venn Diagram Shape Sorter applet.
 Wander around the room to ensure that everyone is on task and understands how to use the applet.

 6. Closure